MythTV-Clients/MythExpress/README.md

 It’s typical to run MythExpress on the same host as MythTV but it can go anywhere on your network so long as it has visibility to your myth server(s).

+NodeJS is required of course, MythExpress is developed and tested with version 0.10 and but in a pinch you can fall back to the 0.8 series but no further the app is dependant on ExpressJS v3.
+The Node Bonjour package for Linux currently has some issues starting up so you’ll have to manually apply the fix at https://github.com/agnat/node_mdns/pull/67/files to the source in the node_packages folder.

-NodeJS is required of course, MythExpress needs the 0.8 series as it’s dependant on ExpressJS v3.
-Should your platform lack v0.8 node packages you can streamline the install process with Node Version Manager which is found at http://github.com/creationix/nvm.
+Should your platform lack current node packages you can streamline the install process with Node Version Manager which is found at http://github.com/creationix/nvm.

 Here’s a quickie nvm-based install using debian names for the prerequisite packages: